Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

 [comment]: <> (RS Johannes - Procedure und Screenshots?
 S. auch https://internal-jira.actindo.com/browse/ACDP-150)

-## Create a Amazon connection
+## Create an Amazon connection

 Create the connection to an Amazon shop using the Amazon driver.
 Further settings can only be configured after the connection has been established.

 #### Prerequisites

-- The Amazon seller account has been configured, see [#configuration-of-amazon-seller-account].
+- The Amazon seller account has been configured, see [Configuration of the Amazon Seller Account](#configuration-of-the-amazon-seller-account).
 - The *Omni-Channel Amazon Integration* plugin has been installed.
 - The OAuth authorization URI has been constructed, see [Construct an OAuth authorization URI](https://developer-docs.amazon.com/sp-api/docs/authorizing-selling-partner-api-applications).